-My name is Hannah, I’m 22 years old and struggle with my mental health on a daily basis.
+My name is Hannah, I’m in my 20s old and struggle with my mental health on a daily basis.
 I want to share my story as it’s therapeutic for me but also if it helps at least one person understand or relate, it’s served its purpose.

 From near enough the start of my mental illness and disorder, I didn't know what was happening to me.